-You could spend the night in a historic lighthouse on the ocean’s edge.
+27. You can spend the night in a historic lighthouse looking out onto the Pacific Ocean.

 If an icy popsicle is your summer treat of choice, you have an 11-year-old boy to thank.
 According to NPR, the snacks were invented by accident, courtesy of young Frank Epperson of San Francisco in 1905.
 As the story goes, Epperson had mixed some sugary soda powder with water and left it out overnight.